 50 |

-In FY2023, the water input was 101 million m3, almost the same amount as in the previous year.
-Freshwater use amounted to 13 million m3, accounting for just over 10% of total water use, an increase of 6% on the previous year.
+The amount of water resources used in FY2024 was 94.9 million m³, a 4.8% decrease from the previous year.
+Freshwater use amounted to 11.9 million m³, representing slightly over 10% of total water use, and decreased by 6.6% year on year.

 (Unit : Million m3)